The Universal Pre-Kindergarten Program

 Most Island four-year-old children already attend an early childhood centre providing pre-kindergarten.
 By providing increased access we anticipate other families will take advantage of this early childhood program for their children

 While the Province of Prince Edward Island is offering a universal pre-kindergarten program, families who are not already registered in a licensed early childhood centre still need to do so.
-These families will need to register their child on the PEI Early Learning and Child Care Registry and are encouraged to follow up with these centres.
+These families need to register their child on the PEI Early Learning and Child Care Registry and are encouraged to follow up with these centres.

 Frequently Asked Questions